ScribesZone/ScribesTools/docs/useocl/index.rst

 2. Watch the video |use-demo|.
     The first part (until frame 128/208) deals with the static part and invariants.
-The second part deals with operation simulation and pre/post conditions.
+The second part deals with dynamics, operation simulation and pre/post conditions.
     You may be interested only by the first part or by both parts.

     .. image:: media/USEOCL-video.jpg